 Cass offers the following key advice on helping client find you:

-As a world renown graphic designer who specializes in identity design, David Airey has lots of experience with clients, who include big brands such as the BBC, Yellow Pages, CampusIT, blinkbox, Rupp, Berthier Associates, Asian Development Bank, Henri Ehrhart wine, and many more.
+As a world renowned graphic designer who specializes in identity design, David Airey has lots of experience with clients, who include big brands such as the BBC, Yellow Pages, CampusIT, blinkbox, Rupp, Berthier Associates, Asian Development Bank, Henri Ehrhart wine, and many more.
 He has also written and published two books: Logo Design Love: A Guide to Creating Iconic Brand Identities (translated into 10 languages) and Work for Money, Design for Love (available in 7 languages), both of which are for sale on his Amazon page.
 In addition to Airey’s portfolio website and blog, he also maintains two other blogs, all of which are visited by over 600,000 designers each month.
 Be sure to visit either Logo Design Love or Identity Designed.
 You may also want to follow David on Twitter.

 We are honored that Airey agreed to answer our question on keeping the work queue full.
 His advice is short but sweet: